 We have obtained registration of the "RYZUMVI" trademark in the United States.
 We have not yet registered trademarks for any other product candidates in any jurisdiction (other than "Nyxol", which we are no longer using).
 If we do not secure and maintain registrations for our trademarks, we may encounter more difficulty in enforcing them against third parties than we otherwise would, which could affect our business.
 When we file trademark applications for a product candidate, those applications may not be allowed for registration, and registered trademarks may not be obtained, maintained, or enforced.
 During trademark registration proceedings in the United States and foreign jurisdictions, we may receive rejections.
 We are given an opportunity to respond to those rejections, but may not be able to overcome such rejections.
 In addition, the SPTO and comparable agencies in many foreign jurisdictions allow third parties opportunities to oppose pending trademark applications and to seek to cancel registered trademarks.
 Opposition or cancellation proceedings may be filed against our trademarks and our trademarks may not survive such proceedings.
 In addition, any proprietary name we propose to use with a future product candidate in the United States must be approved by the FDA, regardless of whether we have registered it, or applied to register it, as a trademark.
 The FDA typically conducts a review of proposed drug names, including an evaluation of potential for confusion with other drug names.
 If the FDA objects to any proposed proprietary drug name for any product candidate, we may be required to expend significant additional resources in an effort to identify a suitable substitute proprietary drug name that would qualify under applicable trademark laws, not infringe the existing rights of third parties, and be acceptable to the FDA.
-If we register any of our trademarks, our trademarks and trade names may be forced to stop using these names, which we need for name recognition by potential partners or customers in
+If we register any of our trademarks, our trademarks or trade names may be challenged, infringed, circumvented, declared generic, or determined to infringe on other marks.
+We may not be able to protect our rights to these trademarks and trade names or may be forced to stop using these names, which we need for name recognition by potential partners or customers in our markets of interest.
+If we are unable to establish name recognition based on our trademarks and trade names, we may not be able to compete effectively, and our business may be adversely affected.